cf73/ces2021/content/collections/pages/ways-to-give.md

         content:
           -
             type: text
-            text: "Volunteerism is an essential component of the Cambridge-Ellis community.
-Board committee and PTA volunteer engagement occurs throughout the academic year, and parents will receive a request for participation in the early fall for volunteer involvement and throughout the year related to our CES PTA run events- parent involvement is voluntary and ranges from co-chairing an event to donating a baked good, for example.\_"
+            text: "Volunteer participation benefits all of our families, children and staff and is an essential component of the Cambridge-Ellis community.
+Families will receive a volunteer interest survey in the spring for volunteer involvement the following school year.\_ Committees and planning\_ the Community Builders begin in the first weeks of the school year.\_ Family involvement is voluntary with several options for the level of time commitment, from co-chairing a committee to donating baked goods for a classroom birthday party."
       -
         type: paragraph
         content: